Editorial Standards

 Processing times, status checks, and what to do if nothing moves

-Plan for about 60 to 90 days from submission to decision.
+Plan for about 90 days from submission to decision.
 The IRS generally starts handling ERPA renewals in July, then issues new cards after approval.
-The Office of Enrollment asks ERPAs to wait at least 60 days after submitting Form 8554‑EP before calling about status.
+The Office of Enrollment asks ERPAs to wait at least 90 days after submitting Form 8554‑EP before calling about status, and not to call before September 30 of the renewal year (both conditions must be met).
 Use 855‑472‑5540 or the EPP mailbox if requested.

 If you filed in April and still have no card by late August, gather your Pay.gov receipt, a copy of Form 8554‑EP, and your CE proof before you call.
 Many delays come from unverifiable CE, mismatched names, or an old mailing address.